LaganYT/LTunes-Flutter/README.md

   - Handle play/pause/next/previous commands.
   - Ensure controls work with streaming audio URLs.

-## BUG FIX
+## Bug fixes
-- Fix issue where downloads clear every update
+- Fix the total song duration not showing up on ios when playing a song from a url